 Those who wish to apply for a cabin on the Land complete a questionnaire.
 The Director will then contact them to schedule an interview via Skype or telephone.
 Applicants also provide reference(s) from a fully qualified Buddhist teacher who can attest to their suitability for intense daily practice in a secluded environment.

 Those considering a long-term retreat are welcome to stay initially for a month, especially if they are approaching their first solitary retreat.
 Another option for those considering retreat is serving as a volunteer for a few months to get acclimatized to the remote environment.
 If a meditator finds the retreat more challenging than anticipated, help is available and arrangements can be made to support them, either in continuing their retreat or in moving on from the Land.

-The basic fee for residence is $400 per cabin per month, which includes fuel to heat the cabins in the winter.
+The basic fee for residence is $500 per cabin per month, which includes fuel to heat the cabins in the winter.
 Food expenses are met by retreatants themselves.
-Meditators are welcome to find sponsors to help defray expenses and also to apply for assistance by using the form supplied here.
+Meditators are welcome to find sponsors to help defray expenses and we maybe able to help find sponsors as well.
 Applications will be evaluated on the basis of availability of funds as well as the level of need of the applicants.

 For further information, you are welcome to email the Director of Land of Calm Abiding directly and begin a conversation about residence at Land of Calm Abiding.